-GR: 11,12, One-half year, Credit: .5

-PREREQUISITE: Successful completion of US History or AP US History.
+GR: 11, 12, One-half year, Credit: .5 PREREQUISITE: Successful completion of US History or AP US History.

 This course examines the organization of our national government, state government, and our political system.
 In order to prepare students for the United States Constitution Test and Illinois Constitution Test, as required by state law, the course will cover the foundations and institutions of the government of the United States.
 Units will also include Civil Liberties, Civil Rights, Foreign Policy, Political Parties and Elections, and State and local Government.
-The course employs numerous supplementary materials including the coverage of current events when appropriate.
-Students should be prepared to take notes and read textbook assignments. ( Required Course) (NCAA Core Course)
+The course employs numerous supplementary materials including the coverage of current events when appropriate. ( Required Course) (NCAA Core Course)

-SOC331 AP GOVERNMENT
+SOC331 ADVANCED PLACEMENT GOVERNMENT

-GR: 11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Admissions based on high academic achievement and teacher recommendations.
-A or B in World History Honors and/or AP US History.
+GR: 11, 12, One year (grade weighted), Credit: 1 PREREQUISITE: Admissions based on high academic achievement and teacher recommendations.
+A or B in Advanced World History and/or AP US History.

 This course is designed to provide students with a thorough understanding of the foundations of the United States government, its institutions, the political processes, and how policy decisions are reached.
-Students must be willing to commit themselves to AP level coursework which is intended to reflect the rigor of a college level class in both assignments and assessments.
-Students are highly encouraged to take the Advanced Placement exam in May. (may replace the semester Government requirement) (NCAA Core Course)
+Student's must be willing to commit themselves to AP level coursework which is intended to reflect the rigor of a college level class in both assignments and assessments.
+Students are highly encouraged to take the Advanced Placement exam in May.
+(May replace the semester Government requirement) (NCAA Core Course)